-The 2021 annual short-term performance-based cash bonus performance measures for all of the NEOs were based 70% on a fiscal year 2021 adjusted net income, and 30% on the discretionary evaluation of each NEO's individual performance, as follows:
+The 2022 annual short-term performance-based cash bonus performance measures for all of the NEOs were based 70% on a fiscal year 2022 adjusted net income per share, and 30% on the discretionary evaluation of each NEO's individual performance, as follows:

-- 70% of the bonus opportunity was based on the Company's adjusted net income achievement in 2021.
-As a reference point, on February 10, 2021, the Company had issued fiscal year 2021 guidance range with a range of \$12.50 to \$13.00 per diluted share, representing a 2021 adjusted net income range of \$730 million to \$759 million.
-In reference to that baseline, the compensation committee established as the target for 100% payout of the 2021 short-term performance-based cash bonus the adjusted net income of \$730 million, with threshold performance for 50% payout being \$642 million, and with the maximum performance for 200% payout being \$818 million, with actual levels adjusted for net COVID variance to plan.
-As reported in the Company's February 10, 2021 release regarding its fiscal year 2021 guidance, the Company believes that its recent M&A activity and the associated non-cash impact from amortization of intangible assets resulted in adjusted EPS becoming a more relevant measure of its earnings.
-Therefore, for 2021, the compensation committee established short-term incentive performance metrics based on adjusted earnings per share rather than on GAAP pre-tax income.
-On a year-over-year basis, and after deducting income taxes and adjusting for the Affordable Care Act health insurer fee, or HIF, that was eliminated in 2021, the performance metrics established by the compensation committee for 2021 based on adjusted net income were modestly higher than were the directly comparable performance metrics established by the compensation committee for 2020 based on pre-tax income.
-And this was the case notwithstanding the full-year impact of Covid on the Company's financial results throughout fiscal year 2021. - 30% of the bonus opportunity was subject to the discretionary evaluation of each executive's individual performance (for the chief executive officer as evaluated by the compensation committee, and for the other NEOs based on the chief executive officer's evaluation and recommendation to the compensation committee).
-The individual performance evaluation was based on a wide variety of factors closely aligned with the chief executive officer's 2021 goals and objectives, including general executive performance, operational improvements, ESG, and miscellaneous other factors identified by the compensation committee in the exercise of its discretion.
-As with the adjusted net metric, payment of the individual performance bonus was capped at the 200% level.
+- 70% of the bonus opportunity was based on the Company's adjusted net income per share achievement in 2022.
+As reported in the Company's February 9, 2022 release, the Company issued its full year 2022 earnings guidance of no less than \$17.00 per share, representing a 2022 adjusted net income of \$993 million.
+In reference to that baseline, the compensation committee established as the target for 100% payout of the 2022 short-term performance-based cash bonus the adjusted net income per diluted share of \$17.25, with threshold for 50% payout being \$15.75 adjusted income per diluted share, and with the maximum performance for 200% payout being \$18.75 adjusted net income per diluted share, with actual levels adjusted for net COVID variance to plan.
+In fiscal year 2022, the Company achieved adjusted earnings per diluted share of \$17.92 or \$1,048 million, well in excess of the Company's initial guidance. - 30% of the bonus opportunity was subject to the discretionary evaluation of each executive's individual performance (for the chief executive officer as evaluated by the compensation committee, and for the other NEOs based on the chief executive officer's evaluation and recommendation to the compensation committee).
+The individual performance evaluation was based on a wide variety of factors closely aligned with the chief executive officer's 2022 goals and objectives, including general executive performance, operational improvements, ESG, and miscellaneous other factors identified by the compensation committee in the exercise of its discretion.
+As with the adjusted net income per share metric, payment of the individual performance bonus was capped at the 200% level.